 Chicago Golf Club – 14th – 351 yards

-The short Cape hole at Chicago Golf exemplifies the principles of the hole’s design.
-It’s a waterless hole that has a long diagonal cross bunker that guards the aggressive line off the tee.
-The green is surrounded by sand and makes for difficult half wedge shots after a long drive, particularly if they don’t find the fairway.
-Chicago Golf’s version of the Cape shows that it’s the second shot, not the tee shot that makes the hole a Cape design.
+The short Cape hole 14th at Chicago Golf exemplifies the principles of the hole’s design.
+It’s a waterless hole that with a long diagonal cross bunker guarding the aggressive line off the tee.
+The green is surrounded by sand and makes for difficult half wedge shots after a long drive — particularly if the ball doesn’t find the fairway.
+Chicago Golf’s version of the Cape shows that it’s the second shot, not the tee shot, that makes the hole a Cape design.

 The 14th at Chicago Golf Club, with its fairway bunkers forcing a choice from the tee